• Skip to primary navigation

 What tea should be served at afternoon tea?

 There are thousands of different types of teas available.
 You can go in any which direction you want.
-You could serve a strawberry tea alongside strawberry preserves for the scones.
-Or stick to a basic English tea like English Breakfast, Earl Grey or Darjeeling.
-It is traditional to serve a loose-leaf tea versus tea bags.
+You could serve strawberry tea alongside strawberry preserves for the scones.
+Or stick to a basic English tea like English Breakfast, Earl Grey, or Darjeeling.
+It is traditional to serve loose leaf tea versus tea bags.

 Keep in mind:

-• Each tea is different but as a rule of thumb, tea should brew from 3-6 minutes, and each tea should be served at different temperatures.
+• Each tea is different but as a rule of thumb, tea should brew for 3-6 minutes, and each tea should be served at different temperatures.

 • It is best to warm your teapot before brewing tea in it.
 Add a bit of hot water and swirl the teapot to warm the whole teapot then discard the water.